wanelo/gossip_girl/README.md

 Gossip Girl?
 ---------

-Cause she quite agreeably listens to everything you tell her.
-And then she turns around and prattles it all to anyone who'se listening.
+Cause she quite agreeably listens to everything you say.
+But then turns around and prattles to anyone who'll listen.

 [wanelo]: http://wanelo.com
 [node]: http://nodejs.org